Nate Bjorkgren

-Nate Bjorkgren (BEE-ork-Gren; born June 20, 1975) is an American professional basketball coach who is an assistant coach for the Portland Trail Blazers of the National Basketball Association (NBA).
+Nathan Robert Bjorkgren (BEE-ork-Gren; born June 20, 1975) is an American professional basketball coach who is an assistant coach for the Portland Trail Blazers of the National Basketball Association (NBA).
 He played college basketball for the University of South Dakota and Buena Vista University.
 He was previously an assistant coach for the Phoenix Suns from 2015 to 2017 and the Toronto Raptors from 2018 to 2020.
 He was the head coach of the Indiana Pacers for the 2020–2021 season.

 Early life and college career

 Bjorkgren was born in Storm Lake, Iowa on June 20, 1975.
 Bjorkgren led the Storm Lake High School Tornadoes Basketball team to a 17–4 season as a senior in 1993.
 When Bjorkgren started playing basketball in college, he first began by playing for South Dakota in 1994.
 After a couple of seasons playing there, he decided to transfer to Buena Vista University in his hometown.
 During his time there, Bjorkgren helped Buena Vista out in gaining the Iowa Intercollegiate Athletic Conference Championship in their 1996–97 season under first-year Head Coach Brian Van Haaften.
 At the time, it was the university's first conference championship earned since 1976.
 He eventually graduated in 1998 with a degree in Exercise Science.